 If you already applied for and received pre-settlement funds from a legal funding company like High Rise Financial, you probably already know how all this works.
 Rather than make monthly payments, you pay us back in one lump sum when you get your settlement or court award.
 That includes your funding amount as well as our one-time flat-rate fee as detailed in your agreement.

 When you win your case, the other party must send the required monetary payment to your lawyer’s firm.
 Your lawyer then pays us and the other funding company.
 Then, they deduct their legal fees.
 If you have other claims on your settlement money, your lawyer will disburse funds to resolve those as well.
 Those might include:

 - Alimony payments (depending on your divorce decree)

-Once your lawyer settles all of those issues, the rest of the money is yours.
+Once your lawyer settles all of those issues, the rest of the money from your Boston lawsuit loans, or wherever you happen to reside, is yours.